Meet Rachel

 Illinois House of Representatives

-After Rachel graduated law school and finished up at CPS, she joined the legal team in the Illinois House and supported the K-12 Education and Higher Education committees.
-There, she drafted, analyzed, and supported the negotiation of dozens of bills.
+After graduating from law school and finishing my work at Chicago Public Schools, I joined the legal team in the Illinois House of Representatives, where I supported the K-12 Education and Higher Education Committees.
+In that role, I drafted, analyzed, and helped negotiate dozens of bills.

 Illinois Women’s Institute for Leadership (IWIL)

-Rachel is a graduate of the Illinois Women's Institute for Leadership Training Academy, an organization focused on preparing and propelling women to pursue elected and appointed positions.
-IWIL has been around for over two decades and Rachel is honored to have graduated from the program alongside so many remarkable women.
+I am a proud graduate of the Illinois Women’s Institute for Leadership Training Academy, an organization that prepares and propels women to run for and serve in elected and appointed positions.
+For more than 20 years, IWIL has helped women step into leadership, and I am honored to be part of that community alongside so many remarkable women.

 Family Defense Center